Claude Kitchin: Early life

 He was born in 1869, near Scotland Neck, in Halifax County, North Carolina in 1869, the third of 11 children born to William H. and Maria Arrington Kitchin.
 He attended Vine Hill Academy in Scotland Neck, North Carolina.

 Kitchen attended Wake Forest College, graduating in 1888.
 Afterward, he read law and served as assistant registrar of deeds in the county.
 He was admitted to the bar in September 1890.

 During the 1890s, Kitchin helped mobilize the Red Shirts, armed groups of militant white supremacists who rode through rural communities dissuading blacks from voting.
 These groups functioned as an arm of state's Democratic Party, and it was his effectiveness during the run-up to the 1896 and 1898 elections that gave rise to his congressional career.

-In 1898, Kitchin helped lead the Wilmington insurrection of 1898, a violent coup d'état by a group of white supremacists.
+In 1898, Kitchin helped lead the Wilmington massacre, a violent coup d'état by a group of white supremacists.
 At a November 1 rally in Laurinburg, Kitchin was cheered by a crowd of several thousand whites when he proclaimed, "We cannot outnumber the negroes...And so we must either outcheat, outcount or outshoot them."
 He announced that any black constable attempting to arrest a white man would be lynched.
 On the day after the election, white citizens of Wilmington expelled opposition black and white political leaders from the city, destroyed the property and businesses of black citizens built up since the Civil War, including the only black newspaper in the city, and killed an estimated 60 to more than 300 people.